 Fees, Donations & Financial Aid

 There is scholarship assistance for families with need.
 To apply for scholarship assistance, please speak with Rabbi Julie.
-Typically I will need your IRS tax materials and an optional letter explaining special circumstances.
-It is a high priority of mine to include all children who want to learn.
+Typically IRS tax materials are required and families are also welcome to submit a letter explaining special circumstances.
+It is a high priority of Rabbi Julie's to include all children who want to learn.